Frank (18) was born with a cleft lip

 FaceIT @ Home

 FaceIT is an interactive online self-help tool for young people aged 12-17 and is freely available for young people to use at home with supervision from a parent/guardian.
-It has been designed by researchers at the Centre for Appearance Research in collaboration with young people to help you manage the challenges associated with having a condition or injury that affects appearance.
+It has been designed by researchers at the Centre for Appearance Research together with young people to help you manage the challenges associated with having a condition or injury that affects appearance.

 CLAPA Children and Young People's Team: Get in touch